Self-Employed? Here’s what you Need to know about Digital Marketing

 In case you don’t know who influencers are, let’s explain.
 Basically, they are individuals, professionals in their respective industries, that have a large and/or strong following.
 Your task?
 Find those influencers who are related to your business, get to know them, build a working relationship and help each other out with mutual promotion.

 What can influencers do?
 Talk about your brand, your products, and what makes them great.
 They are your communicators, your brand ambassadors, your agents of native advertising.
 Of course, in order to connect with influencers, make sure your relationship is beneficial to everyone involved.

 You’ve got the info, now get to work.

 If you’re a self-employed creative professional, you need to use digital marketing to not only promote your brand, but introduce it to new customers, build client relations, engage with your audience and help your business grow.
 It’s not an easy task, but if you take it one step at a time, you’ll go as far as you want to.

-Heather Redding is an avid reader, freelance writer, coffee snob and a tech enthusiast from Aurora, Illinois.
+About the author Heather Redding is an avid reader, freelance writer, coffee snob and a tech enthusiast from Aurora, Illinois.
 When she is not working, Heather enjoys swimming and hanging out with her friends.